Kusai-quantum/bb84-qkd/README.md

 ### 5. Privacy amplification
 Both parties hash their key with SHA-256, compressing it into a shorter string that Eve has essentially zero information about.

+### 6. Real hardware validation
+The core physics is validated on IBM's `ibm_fez` superconducting processor.
+Same-basis measurements return Bob's bit with ~97–98% fidelity (the missing ~2% is real quantum decoherence).
+Different-basis measurements are random, as predicted.

 ## Tech Stack

 - Python 3.10+
-- Qiskit 1.x + Qiskit Aer
+- Qiskit 1.x + Qiskit Aer + Qiskit IBM Runtime
-- NumPy, Matplotlib, Pillow
+- NumPy, SciPy, Matplotlib, Pillow
 - Pytest for unit testing
 - GitHub Actions for CI